dansanderson/mega65-welcome-guide/try-this-first.md

 ## Loading and running a program from disk

 You now have the `DEMOCOMP.D81` disk image mounted to device 8 (drive 0).
 Let's see what's on the disk!
-Enter the following command at the BASIC `READY.` prompt:
+Enter the following command at the BASIC `READY.` prompt (type the command then press <kbd>Return</kbd>):

 ```
 DIR